Streaming Video and Blackboard, Canvas and other LMS

 - The faculty member must sign a copy of the Streaming Policy Form.
 Signatures of teaching assistants, administrative assistants, students, spouses, or other faculty or staff are not sufficient.

 - Each form must include the instructor's name, the course number, and the instructor's department.
 The instructor must also provide his/her phone number, and an e-mail address.

 The TEACH Act limits the amount of a work which can be streamed to "a limited and reasonable portion".
-We can stream up to 50% of a work on Blackboard.
+We can stream up to 50% of a work in the LMS.
 If a substantial amount of a work is requested, the professor may be asked to provide a written justification for the longer amount.
 Learn more about the TEACH Act from the American Library Association's Distance Education and the TEACH Act.

 Media Services will consider Fair Use arguments for streaming longer portions of videos.
 You must submit a signed and dated copy of the Fair Use Evaluator form which will be kept on file if a Fair Use justification is applied.